joluhan/Python_Testing/README.md

 6. Coverage Reporting

-To measure the coverage of your tests, we use the `coverage` tool.
+To measure the coverage of the tests, we use the `coverage` tool.
 This helps us understand which parts of our code are not being tested and might require additional tests.

 - First, ensure your virtual environment is activated (`source bin/activate`).
 - Install `coverage` by running `pip install coverage`.